 3 – Identify where our efforts need to be applied.

-4 – Deliver on our promises to the ITSM community.
+4 – Deliver on our promises to the IT service management community.

 5 – Never stop trying to improve our collective ITSM capabilities and the quality of delivered IT and business services.